peterkuma/comble-mip-icon-les/README.md

 Anna's COMBLE MIP files.

-The **ProgNa** and **ProgNaNi** may also need some additional work and checks before submitting to COMBLE MIP, regarding how diagnostic and prognostic ice should be specified.
+The **ProgNa** and **ProgNaNi** may also need some additional work and checks before submitting to COMBLE MIP regarding how diagnostic and prognostic ice should be specified.

 The SIP experiments should be conducted with the SIP implementation as in the [ICON MICRO](https://github.com/apossner/ICON_MICRO) repository produced by Anna and Kevin Pfannkuch.
-[Another version](https://github.com/peterkuma/ICON_MICRO) of the repository exists which also includes the whole Git history of ICON as on the DKRZ GitLab.
+[Another version](https://github.com/peterkuma/ICON_MICRO) of the repository exists, which also includes the whole Git history of ICON as on the DKRZ GitLab.
 Both of these repositories are private and require an invite.
 Contact [Peter Kuma](mailto:peter@peterkuma.net) or Anna.

 ## Other stuff

-`src/grid-generator` is a grid generator which can produce torus grids.
+`src/grid-generator` is a grid generator that can produce torus grids.
 This is not needed unless grids other than `input/Torus_Triangles_*.nc` are needed.

 The `diff` directory contains some diff files for the ICON code.
 This is already